 Here "my days" represent the length of Job's life.
 This question expects a positive answer, to emphasize that Job only expects to live a few more days.
-It can be translated as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "I only have a few days left to live." or "My life will soon end."
 (See: Rhetorical Question)